Design & Technology

 A PDF of the LEAP Design & Technology Curriculum overview can be found at the bottom of this page.

-As part of LEAP’s vision to decolonise our curriculum, our DT curriculum introduces children to a range of designers, innovators and inventors from a variety of different ethnic backgrounds.
+As part of LEAP’s vision to ensure our curriculum is rich, relevant and representative, our DT curriculum introduces children to a range of designers, innovators and inventors from a variety of different ethnic backgrounds.
 We believe an important element of the children’s learning process is the understanding of where inspiration and design has come from and realising that other cultures, religions and ethnicities have contributed towards that.
 We also ensure that there is a fair representation of designers, innovators and inventors that the children can see themselves reflected in and can relate to, such as Garrett Morgan, the inventor of the traffic light.
 In addition, during their cooking and nutrition units, children will also be exposed to a range of flavours, herbs, spices and cooking techniques from all over the world to inspire them and introduce them to a wider range of international cuisines.

 Fundamental British Values